 top of page

 At the heart of our practice is a firm belief in the Constitution as a safeguard for every citizen.
-We have represented NGOs and individuals before the nation’s highest courts, using the powerful tools of Public Interest Litigation (PIL) to drive meaningful change.
-This commitment has led us to champion diverse and significant causes, from advocating for greater transparency in our elections in Akshay Bajad v Election Commission of India, WP (C) 1022 of 2021 dated 5 September 2022, Supreme Court, to pushing for judicial reforms to ensure timely justice for all in Pramod Pandey v State of Bihar, WP (C) 000822 of 2021 dated 10 October 2022, Supreme Court.
+We have represented NGOs and individuals before the nation’s highest courts, using the powerful tool of Public Interest Litigation (PIL) to drive meaningful change.
+This commitment has led us to champion diverse and significant causes, from advocating for greater transparency in our elections in Akshay Bajad v Election Commission of India, WP (C) 1022 of 2021 dated September 5 2022, Supreme Court, to pushing for judicial reforms to ensure timely justice for all in Pramod Pandey v State of Bihar, WP (C) 000822 of 2021 dated October 10 2022, Supreme Court.

-When the COVID-19 crisis tested our nation, we filed a PIL in Aditya Jalan v Union of India, Writ Petition (C) No. 782/2020 dated 14 August 2020, Supreme Court, to address the collapse of public health infrastructure and also argued in Shree Ji Sewa Sanstha v Government of NCT of Delhi, WP No. 3565/2020 dated 17 June 2020, Delhi High Court, to cap excessive hospital fees.
-In a landmark pro-bono case, we stood for the preservation of our national heritage, representing the Indian National Trust for Art and Cultural Heritage (INTACH) before the Supreme Court in INTACH v State of Bihar, SLP (C) No. 10960/2020 dated 13 May 2022, to save the historic Patna Collectorate from demolition.
+When the COVID-19 crisis tested our nation, we filed a PIL in Aditya Jalan v Union of India, Writ Petition (C) No. 782/2020 dated 14 August 2020, Supreme Court, to address the collapse of public health infrastructure and also argued in Shree Ji Sewa Sanstha v Government of NCT of Delhi, WP No. 3565/2020 dated June 17 2020, Delhi High Court, to cap excessive hospital fees.
+In a landmark pro bono case, we stood for the preservation of our national heritage, representing the Indian National Trust for Art and Cultural Heritage (INTACH) before the Supreme Court in INTACH v State of Bihar, SLP (C) No. 10960/2020 dated May 13 2022, to save the historic Patna Collectorate from demolition.

 Needless to mention that these are just some examples of our work.
 For a detailed list of cases and clients that we have represented before the Hon’ble Supreme Court, Delhi High Court etc., you can see our list of reported judgments here.